Healthcare Training Institute

 In

-addition to Role Reversal and Slowed Motor Development, Overlooked Consequence
+addition to Role Reversal and Slowed Motor Development, there is the Overlooked Consequence

 in her family, she anxiously bit her fingernails and pulled at her hair.
 Maria